jacoknapp/scriptorum/README.md

 # Scriptorum

-A modern, Overseerr-style web application for managing eBook and audiobook requests.
-Scriptorum provides a beautiful royal-purple themed UI that bridges multiple book sources and integrates with Readarr for automated media management.
+A modern web application for managing eBook and audiobook requests.
+Scriptorum provides a beautiful dark-themed UI that bridges multiple book sources and integrates with Readarr for automated media management.

 ## 🌟 Features